CygnusNetworks/asterisk-usecallmanager/README.md

 ## Production considerations
-- The UseCallManager patches are powerful but invasive.
-Validate carefully before deploying to production.

 - As of Asterisk 22.6, UCM-related features and `chan_sip` changes/backports have caveats.
 Review: https://usecallmanager.nz/change-log.html
-- Prefer `pjsip` for new deployments unless you have a specific reason to use `chan_sip`.
+- Prefer `pjsip` for other SIP endpoints or sip trunks
 - Pin your image and config versions; test upgrades in a staging environment.

 ## Troubleshooting
 - External IP detection fails: set `EXTERNAL_IP` manually (e.g., with compose or `-e`).
 Ensure outbound DNS works if you rely on autodetect.